 A risk factor is something that indicates a woman is more likely to develop breast cancer than average.
 They are not harmful in themselves.
 In fact, a woman's risk of developing breast cancer remains low even if she has several risk factors.
-About 85% of women who develop breast cancer do not have significant risk factors.
+About 85 percent of women who develop breast cancer do not have significant risk factors.

 Risk factors include: